FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 ![alt_text][image02]
-*Visualization of Lane Lines and display of curvature and position with respect to center*
+*Figure 9: Visualization of Lane Lines and display of curvature and position with respect to center*

 ### 7. Video Processing